JenniferPylko/openlore/cosmology/conduits/abrecis/inhabitants/anthropoids/cicadians.md

 ## Culture

-The Cicadian [ring](../../geography/anthropic-rings.md) was very near the epicenter of [Caer's Mistake](../../history/cataclysms/caers-mistake.md), so the Cicadians were few and had a somewhat monolithic culture.
+The Cicadian [ring](../../geography/anthropic-rings.md) (ring 1) was very near the epicenter of [Caer's Mistake](../../history/cataclysms/caers-mistake.md), so the Cicadians were few and had a somewhat monolithic culture.

 ## In Obsidism